ljenchik/Console-Finances/README.md

 ## An application is live at https://ljenchik.github.io/Console-Finances/

 A console application for analyzing the financial records of a company.
-The data are provided in starter/index.js in a form of a dataset composed of arrays with two fields, Date and Profit/Losses.
+The data are provided in the index.js in a form of a dataset composed of arrays with two fields, Date and Profit/Losses.
 My task was to calculate and display the corresponding values in the console:

 * The total number of months included in the dataset